makaubenson/React-Bootcamp/README.md

 - Interactive UIs,
 - Nice transitions instantly
-- Mpdern UIs
+- Modern UIs

-## Why Need React in addition to JavaScript since js can do most of what React can do.
+## Why Need React in addition to JavaScript since js can do most of what React can do?

 - Js includes too much code for a simple task compared to react.
 - Makes building modern complex UIs simple.

 ## Building Single-Page Applications(SPAs)

-- Makes a web with multiple page act as a single page since it displays a page to user as if it requested in however it doesnt, it basically just changed the view, or what the user can see.
+- Makes a web with multiple page act as a single page since it displays different pages of the web to the user as if it requested them each time user clicked the page, however it doesn't, it basically just changed the view, or what the user can see.

 ## React.js alternatives

 - `Angular.js` - framework.
 It embraces typescript.
 Needed for complex, bigger projects.
-- `Vue.js` - Framework, less features that angular, but more than vue.js.
+- `Vue.js` - Framework, less features that Angular.js, but more than React.js.

 ## Course Outline in Summary